richgieg/flask-now/README.md

 ##Initialize
 The ```create``` script initializes a virtual environment using virtualenv, acquires all prerequisite packages that the app needs to run properly, and then initializes a fresh git repository for your new app.
+When the script completes, your shell will be left in the virtual environment so you can run the app.
+To learn more about this virtual environment, Google "virtualenv".
 ```
 git clone https://github.com/richgieg/flask-now.git [your-directory-here]
 cd [your-directory-here]